PawseySC/singularity-containers/_episodes/02-singularity-intro.md

 Here is what Singularity has just done:

-* downloaded a Ubuntu image from the Cloud Library (this wouldn't happen if the image had been downloaded previously);
+* downloaded a Ubuntu image from the Cloud Library (this would be skipped if the image had been downloaded previously);
 * stored it into the default cache directory;
 * instantiated a container from that image;
 * executed the command `cat /etc/os-release`.

 Container images have a **name** and a **tag**, in this case `ubuntu` and `18.04`.
 The tag can be omitted, in which case Singularity will default to a tag named `latest`.

 > ## Using the *latest* tag
 >
-> The practice of using the `latest` tag can be handy for quick typing, but is dangerous when it comes to reproducibility of your workflow, as under the hood the *latest* image could change over time.
+> The practice of using the `latest` tag can be handy for quick typing, but is dangerous when it comes to reproducibility of your workflow, as the *latest* image could change over time under the hood in the registry.
 {: .callout}

-The prefix `library://` makes Singularity pull the image from the default registry, that is the [**Sylabs Cloud Library**](https://cloud.sylabs.io).
-Images in there are organised in terms of **users** (`library` in this case) and **user collections** (optional, `default` in the example above).
-Note that in the particular case of `library/default/`, this specification could be skipped, for instance:
+Here Singularity pulled the image from an online image registry, as represented in this example by the prefix `library://`, that corresponds to the [**Sylabs Cloud Library**](https://cloud.sylabs.io).
+Images in there are organised as: `<user>/<user collection>/<name>:<tag>`.
+In the example above we didn't we specify the **user**, `library`, and the **user collection**, `default`.
+Why?
+Because the specific case of `library/default/` can be omitted.
+The full specification is used in the next example:

 ```
-$ singularity exec library://ubuntu:18.04 echo "Hello World"
+$ singularity exec library://library/default/ubuntu:18.04 echo "Hello World"
 ```
 {: .bash}